Arkham/juliu.is/content/blog/elm-at-noredink/index.md

 In short, we need some conventions for the names of two DOM nodes:

-- one that contains the flags that we pass from Rails to Elm
+- one that contains the flags that we pass from Rails to Elm: we use this to pass data to the Elm application that needs to be available on boot
 - one that will contain the actual Elm app when it's mounted

 The javascript file that we include is the result of the compilation of the